bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 |          `-XX:MaxRAMPercentage=75` | \: | Limit JVM heap to 75% of container memory |

+### MacOs anomaly:

-'docker stats' reports an unexpectedly high memory usage on container with 2040 KB stack size:
+We see an abnormally high memory usage reported by 'docker stats' on container with 2040 KB stack size:

 ```plaintext
   NAME        CPU %     MEM USAGE / LIMIT    MEM %       PIDS